ga-wdi-pvd/rails-api/readme.md

 * When the requested format is "html", we render the `:new` page to show the human the error of their ways
 * When the requested format is "json", we return the error as JSON and inform the requesting computer that we have an `unprocessable_entity`.

+<details><summary>Why are status codes important?
+Why can’t we say, 200, and put up a “we’re sorry page?”</summary>Programs that depend on those codes would completely fail!
+And there are many programs that write functionality based on HTTP status codes, NOT based on which version of a page is being served.</details>
 ### Testing Grumbles#create

 How do we usually test this functionality in the browser?
 A form!